 the Diaper Bank's Values Statement - its working credo - provides a touchstone

 for decision-making at that organization.
 To see that document,

-see the Values Statement of the Community-Driven Institute, CLICK here.
+see the Values Statement for Creating the Future,

 For Values Exercises to use with

 your own board Click Here

 Statements in Practice As has been stated

 throughout this article, the Vision Statement, Mission Statement and Values

 Statements are not simply for hanging in your lobby or putting on your